 - Grout scrubbing

-Pro tip: For tough jobs, try soaking dishes first or using a copper or coconut scrubber alongside your loofah instead of reaching for plastic.
+For tough jobs, try soaking dishes first or using a copper or coconut scrubber alongside your loofah in the kitchen instead of reaching for plastic.

 Hygiene & Bacteria

-Contrary to popular belief, loofah can actually be more hygienic than plastic sponges:
+Contrary to popular belief, loofah can actually be more hygienic than plastic sponges.
+The key differences come down to drying time and bacterial resistance.

 - Dries much faster due to fiber structure